Whether in the classroom or at home, these free printables can be a fun and educational way to get children excited about math and birds.

 Birds have unique features that help them fly and survive.
 Some of these features include feathers, wings, beaks, and feet.
 Birds have lightweight, waterproof feathers that help them fly and keep them warm.
 Their wings are shaped like airplane wings, and they can flap them to fly through the air.
 Their beaks are different shapes and sizes, depending on what they eat.
 For example, a bird that eats insects will have a small, pointy beak, while a bird that eats seeds will have a thicker, stronger beak.
 Finally, birds have different types of feet depending on how they live.
 Some birds, like eagles, have sharp talons that they use to catch prey.
 Other birds, like ducks, have webbed feet that help them swim.

-Bird themed hands on activities for children
+Bird themed hands on activities

 Bird nest building: Provide children with twigs, grass, and other natural materials to build their own bird nests.